 In addition to a well rounded academic curriculum, Montessori education includes Grace and Courtesy and Social Emotional Learning (SEL) into our students' daily experience.
-Spanish, Music, and Art are integrated into the curriculum and supported by Specialty Faculty at both Primary and Elementary levels.
+Spanish, Music, Art, and our Naturalist Program are integrated into the curriculum and supported by Specialty Faculty at both Primary and Elementary levels.

-At the Primary Level, outdoor playtime takes place on our natural playscape (organically maintained), where imagination meets natural materials and a safe place to explore, build, ride bikes and climb.
-Our Primary Movement and Gardening specialist also works with small groups of children throughout the week.
+At the Primary Level, our Primary Movement teacher works with small groups of children throughout the week and outdoor playtime takes place on our natural playscape (organically maintained), where it is a safe place to explore, build, ride bikes and climb.

 Learn more about our classrooms and program levels: